 It's cost efficient

-You might be looking for a way to start a project with no budget, no customer ?
-You want to pay more only if you have more customers?
-Well, serverless is the perfect solution!
-It's based on a “pay as you go” model : the more you will use it, the more you will pay.
-You don't need to pay monthly servers that you might use only 5% of the time.
+Looking for a way to start a project with no budget and no customers yet?
+Want to pay more only when you actually have more users?
+Serverless is built exactly for that.
+It runs on a "pay as you go" model: the more you use it, the more you pay.
+You're not stuck paying for monthly servers that sit idle 95% of the time.

-It's usually the perfect boon for startups or any project with a tight budget that needs scalability.
-Drawing you a comparison: if you're someone who occasionally visits the gym, a pay-per-use model is more economical than a monthly subscription.
+This makes it a natural fit for startups or any project with a tight budget that needs scalability.
+Think of it like a gym: if you only go occasionally, a pay-per-visit model is far more economical than a monthly subscription.

-However, if your project has a substantial and steady resource usage, where the demand is predictable and there’s no expectation of sudden spikes in traffic, then the traditional server setup might be more cost-effective.
-In such cases, paying a fixed amount for server resources might turn out to be economical in the long run as compared to the variable costs of serverless computing.
+That said, if your project has substantial and steady resource usage, where demand is predictable and you don't expect sudden traffic spikes, a traditional server setup might actually be more cost-effective.
+In those cases, paying a fixed amount for server resources can be cheaper in the long run compared to the variable costs of serverless computing.

-If you want to have a quick comparison, I found on SimForm Article of AWS Lambda, 2 comparison tables according to the computing usage of your application. https://www.simform.com/blog/aws-lambda-pricing/
+If you want a quick comparison, I found on SimForm Article of AWS Lambda, 2 comparison tables based on the computing usage of your application. https://www.simform.com/blog/aws-lambda-pricing/

 Scalability is seamless

 Take UnaConnect, a middleware service I previously worked on.
-On its launch, it supported a few thousand IoT devices.
-Within two months, this number surged to over 500k without any architecture changes.
-AWS handled scaling, monitoring, and all other backend chores.
-Serverless inherently scales based on demand, the only limitation being our bank account :)
+At launch, it supported a few thousand IoT devices.
+Within two months, that number surged to over 500k without any architecture changes.
+AWS handled the scaling, the monitoring, and all the backend operations.
+Serverless inherently scales based on demand, the only limitation being your bank account :)

 Ecosystem and integrations